 The most significant task when it comes to moving is sorting through all of your belongings and putting everything into boxes.
 Now is the time to declutter and get rid of items you won’t need in your new house.
 Now is also the time your toddler will be sure to unpack everything you put into boxes.
 “But mom, it’s so fun!”
 Try to do your packing during their nap times and after they go to bed.
 This way, you can move the boxes into one room or your garage before they get the chance to backtrack all of your hard work.

 There are plenty of different ways to sort and organize as you start your moving checklist.
 However, don’t forget to keep out any toys, or baby belongings that your toddler might need up until moving day.
-It’s easy to throw every stuffed animal and electronic into one box right before you head out.
+It’s easy to throw every stuffed animal and electronics into one box right before you head out.
 Don’t get carried away too early!

 Let them say their goodbyes and do their favorite things one last time before you leave